MrThanasiz/Classroom-Monitor-EES19/README.md

-# EESTech Challenge 2019
+# Classroom Monitor EESTech Challenge 2019

-An ESP8266 board collects enviromental data for classrooms & uploads them to a Firebase Database
+An ESP8266 board collects enviromental data for classrooms & uploads them to a Firebase Database.

-...More Here Soon...
+Then, an Android App can be used to monitor that data.

 ## Getting Started